camakoglu/aile/SETUP.md

 ## Security Notes

-### Is it safe to expose the Supabase anon key?
+### Is it safe to expose the Supabase publishable/anon key?

-**Yes!** The anon key is designed to be used in client-side code.
+**Yes!** Both the publishable key (new format) and anon key (legacy format) are designed to be used in client-side code.
 Security is enforced through:

 1. **Row-Level Security (RLS)** policies on your database
 2. **API rate limiting** by Supabase